 With Plastic Free July in full swing I wanted to share some of the benefits of reducing plastic I have discovered in my life.
 Some of them are obvious – and why I started in the first place – but others are a little more obscure.
 I’d love to hear your thoughts as well!

 This one is so obvious it almost goes without saying, but I’m including it anyway!
 Concerns about the environment was the very reason I started thinking about the waste I create and the plastic I use.
 As a result, I know that every piece of plastic I avoid is beneficial to the planet, and that is a constant driver for me.
 Given every piece of plastic ever made is still in existence somewhere in the world every time we avoid using plastic we’re positively impacting the environment.
+Let’s start with its proper disposal into Skip bins Adelaide and segregating it before dumping it.

 By trying to avoid plastic as much as I can I am definitely saving money as it cuts out so many incidental purchases.
 If I don’t have bags or containers with me then I avoid doing any shopping, and I’m much less likely to buy things like takeaway.
 As a result I do a whole lot more cooking at home which is always significantly cheaper than eating out.